ovdlinden/collect-ts/docs/collections.md

 For the inverse of `only`, see the [except](#except) method.

-> [!NOTE]
-> This method's behavior is modified when using [Eloquent Collections](https://laravel.com/docs/12.x/$2).

 <a name="method-pad"></a>
 #### `pad()`

 The `pad` method will fill the array with the given value until the array reaches the specified size.
-This method behaves like the [array_pad](https://secure.php.net/manual/en/function.array-pad.php) PHP function.

 To pad to the left, you should specify a negative size.
 No padding will take place if the absolute value of the given size is less than or equal to the length of the array: